 National Media Sponsor

-ASPIRE DESIGN AND HOME and The Junior League of Detroit are excited to present the 2018 Junior League of Detroit Designers’ Show House
+ASPIRE DESIGN AND HOME and The Junior League of Detroit were proud to present the 2018 Junior League of Detroit Designers’ Show House

 Every other year, designers and design lovers alike flock to the Junior League of Detroit’s Designers’ Show House.
-This year, ASPIRE DESIGN AND HOME is the official national media sponsor for the event and welcomes the chance to celebrate and promote 40 of the country’s most illustrious designers and landscapers as they transform one of the largest mansions in the Historic Boston-Edison District of Detroit back to its former glory—with a contemporary spin.
+This year, ASPIRE DESIGN AND HOME was the official national media sponsor for the event and welcomed the chance to celebrate and promote 40 of the country’s most illustrious designers and landscapers as they transformed one of the largest mansions in the Historic Boston-Edison District of Detroit back to its former glory—with a contemporary spin.